wrs28/ArnoldiMethodTransformations.jl/README.md

 For other keywords, see `ArnoldiMethod.partialschur`

 ---------------
-    partialeigen(decomp, σ)
+    partialeigen(decomp, σ) -> λ, v

-Transforms a partial Schur decomposition into an eigendecomposition, but undoes the shift-and-invert of the eigenvalues by `σ`.
+Transforms a partial Schur decomposition into an eigendecomposition, outputting evals `λ` and evecs `v`.
+It undoes the shift-and-invert of the eigenvalues by `σ`.

 ------------
 Note that the shifting to an exact eigenvalue poses a problem, see note on [purification](https://haampie.github.io/ArnoldiMethod.jl/stable/theory.html#Purification-1).